matthewcpaul/mcp/_work/ibm.md

 <div class="c-grid__half">
   <div></div>
   <article class="c-grid__mt c-text-format">
-    <p>A unique and conscious decision that we landed on was to distinctly differentiate the messages from Watson Assistant and the human interacting with it.
-Most chatbots try to mimic human interactions, frustrating customers when a misunderstanding arises, and we wanted to make it clear when people are chatting with the AI assistant versus an actual support staff member.</p>
+    <p>A conscious and unique decision that we landed on was to distinctly differentiate the messages from Watson Assistant and the human interacting with it.
+We wanted to make it clear when people are chatting with the AI assistant versus an actual support staff member.</p>
-    <p>It took many iterations to arrive at this solution, which ultimately came out of various motion experiments for the loading state (“Watson is responding”).
-The vertical pulsing of the dots seamlessly transitions into the pill avatar, which works especially well when the response is fast enough that the loading state is only needed for a few milliseconds.</p>
+    <p>This solution ultimately came out of various motion experiments for the loading state (“Watson is responding”).
+The vertical pulsing of the dots seamlessly transitions into the pill avatar.</p>
   </article>
 </div>
 <figure>